 “Once concluded, this will have both short-term and long-term measures to ensure that we can continue to support and respond effectively to students with acute mental health needs.

 “We take seriously any complaints or comments from students – I urge you to contact me directly if this hasn’t been your experience so that I can investigate.”

 Students can access support by contacting the Student Life Centre.
 The 24-hour security team in York House can also be contacted for urgent and out of hours support.

-A concern for students facing mental ill health at Sussex is waiting times for University counselling services.
-This decreased from 31.5 days in 2016-2017 to 27 days between September 2017 and June 2018.
+Waiting times for University counselling services are a concern for students facing mental ill health.
+Sussex’s waiting times decreased from 31.5 days in 2016-2017 to 27 days between September 2017 and June 2018.

 May Gabriel, Sussex Students’ Union Welfare Officer, told The Badger “At the University Counselling service, the waiting times are a huge issue as is the limited amount of therapy that is offered but having worked with some of the people responsible for the services, I think people really do care.

 “For example, the current head of Counselling managed to secure some sports therapy slots for students, as well as setting up the SHERPA pathway which I have heard really good feedback from.